MosesSoftEng/MosesSoftEng/README.md

 You can click the Preview link to take a look at your changes.
 --->

+# Currently Project.
-# Currently working on a project using express.js, flutter and AWS Cloud.
+Am working on a project using express.js, flutter and AWS Cloud.
 Project details can be found at the repo [ remotenitor ](https://github.com/MosesSoftEng/remotenitor)